Bhāskara II: Algebra

-Bhaskara derived a cyclic, chakravala method for solving indeterminate quadratic equations of the form ax^{2} + bx + c = y.
-Bhaskara's method for finding the solutions of the problem Nx^{2} + 1 = y^{2} (the so-called "Pell's equation") is of considerable importance.
+Bhaskara II came up with the first systematic solution for indeterminate quadratic equations like $Nx^2 + 1 = y^2$ (known in Indian mathematics as vargaprakṛti).
+In Western historiography, it was, anachronistically, known as Pell's equation due to Leonhard Euler's misattribution to John Pell.
+Using his cyclical algorithm (chakravala method), he helped establish the underlying principles of bhāvanā rules introducted earlier by Brahmagupta in 7th century.
+With this he solved challenging problems like $61x^2+1=y^2$—over five centuries before Pierre de Fermat posed it as an open challange in Europe.

 Trigonometry

 The Siddhānta Shiromani (written in 1150) demonstrates Bhaskara's knowledge of trigonometry, including the sine table and relationships between different trigonometric functions.
 He also developed spherical trigonometry, along with other interesting trigonometrical results.
 In particular Bhaskara seemed more interested in trigonometry for its own sake than his predecessors who saw it only as a tool for calculation.
 Among the many interesting results given by Bhaskara, results found in his works include computation of sines of angles of 18 and 36 degrees, and the now well known formulae for $\sin\left(a + b\right)$ and $\sin\left(a - b\right)$.

 Calculus

-His work, the Siddhānta Shiromani, is an astronomical treatise and contains many theories not found in earlier works.
-Preliminary concepts of Differential calculus and mathematical analysis, along with a number of results in trigonometry that are found in the work are of particular interest.

-Evidence suggests Bhaskara was acquainted with some ideas of differential calculus.
-Bhaskara also goes deeper into the 'differential calculus' and suggests the differential coefficient vanishes at an extremum value of the function, indicating knowledge of the concept of 'infinitesimals'.